oandrew/ipod-gadget/README.md

 # ipod-gadget
 [![Join the chat at https://gitter.im/ipod-gadget/Lobby](https://badges.gitter.im/ipod-gadget/Lobby.svg)](https://gitter.im/ipod-gadget/Lobby?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-## update
-New library and app are now at https://github.com/oandrew/ipod !

-Totally rewritten from scratch and with new features that should help with debugging/troubleshooting.

-Join gitter chat for any questions.

----

-iPod usb audio gadget

 ipod-gadget simulates an iPod USB device to stream digital audio to iPod compatible devices/docks.
 It speaks iAP(iPod Accessory Protocol) and starts an audio streaming session.